DeflateAwning/Python-Vi-ArrowKeys/README.md

 * K -> Up Arrow
 * L -> Right Arrow

-If you don't press any of those before releasing the D key, a "d" is typed.
+If you don't press any of those before releasing the D key, a "d" is typed (like normal).

 Modifier keys (specifically, shift) are applied as pressed.
 This tool can be used to move around, or select text.

-## Known Issues
+## Known Issues/Limitations
-* Not all key up events are trigger properly for normal characters (ex: 'world').
+* Not all **key up events are trigger** properly for normal characters (ex: 'world').
 This is speculative, but probably not actually an issue.
-* 'D' presses now occur when 'd' is lifted.
+* 'D' presses now occur when 'd' is lifted (feels delayed).
 For video games (especially those that use WASD-keys), you'll likely want to disable this software.
-* Some keys aren't passed through, like the Windows key.
+* Some keys, when typed very fast before or after a 'd', may behaviour weirdly: their position may be switched with the 'd' key.
+Examples of this include the 'tab' character.
+This can be solved on a character-by-character basis by adding them to the `config["hookKeys"]` list.

 If you come up with a fix, please make a pull request.
 If you notice a bug, please open an issue and/or make a pull request.